Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Here’s an image to explain the entire flow in detail.

-1. Metadata Isn’t Encrypted
+1. Metadata isn’t encrypted

 E2EE keeps the message safe, but not the details about who you talked to, when, or how often.
+WhatsApp may collect some of this data to improve its service and stop misuse.

-1. Backups May Not Be Encrypted (Unless Enabled)
+2. Backups May Not Be Encrypted (Unless Enabled)

+E2EE does not always cover chats saved to Google Drive or iCloud.
 To stay safe, users must turn on encrypted backups in WhatsApp settings.

 If someone gets your unlocked phone, they can read chats.
 Encryption cannot stop weak passwords or stolen devices.